Brooklyn Child Custody Attorney

 New York family law attempts to balance the interests of all parties involved while ultimately acting in the best interests of the children.
 Courts do not automatically aim for a 50-50 split in terms of actual time with the children, yet many of today's parenting plans do come closer to providing equal parenting time for both parties.

 Whether you are an unmarried parent seeking custody of your child or a parent negotiating custody arrangements during divorce, Arnel Law Firm is here to help.
-We serve clients throughout Kings County, Manhattan, and Queens.
+Our Brooklyn child custody attorneys serve clients throughout Kings County, Manhattan, and Queens.

 Seeking Positive Resolutions

-At Arnel Law Firm, we strive to see that the children will benefit from the best that each parent has to offer.
+At Arnel Law Firm, our child custody lawyers in NYC strive to see that the children will benefit from the best that each parent has to offer.
 In a fight, kids see the worst side of their parents.
 A good result is when they get the best of each parent, and we know how to make that happen.

 We work closely with clients and opposing counsel to reach a positive settlement during negotiations over custody and visitation plans.
 By agreeing to terms without going to court, parents keep more control over the critical decisions that will shape their lives and the lives of their children.